-.Any such request or petition for public hearing must b(2) Be filed with the director within the 30-day period prescribed in paragraph 664.5(2)60.5(2)"c": and shall

-(3) Indicate the interest of the party filing these request and the reasons why a hearing is warranted. b.
-The director shall hold an informal and noncontested case hearing if there is a significant public interest (including the filing of requests or petitions for such hearing) in holding such a hearing.
+.
+Any such request or petition for public hearing must b(2) Be filed with the director within the 30-day period prescribed in paragraph 664.5(2)60.5(2)"c"; and shall b.
+The director shall hold an informal and noncontested case hearing if there is a significant public interest(including the filing of requests or petitions for such hearing) in holding such a hearing.
 Frivolous or insubstantial requests for hearing may be denied by the director.
 Instances of doubt should be resolved in favor of holding athe hearing.